runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 ### 4) Header Resolution on Serialize and Strict Lookup on Deserialize

 Rust behavior:
-- Serialize: resolve inner type to wire name via registry; containers/bytes/json use reserved names.
+- Serialize: resolve inner type to wire name via registry; containers/bytes/json use reserved/parameterized names.
 - Deserialize: treat header name as the wire name; for primitives, dispatch by the wire name; for containers/json, use lazy structures; unknown names → error.

 Findings in Swift: